keithfrazier98/progress-tracker/README.md

 >
 > GitHub: https://github.com/keithfrazier98/react-progress-tracker

 A progress tracker creater for react applications.
 Component based customizalble trackers for tracking your progrss for personal goals.
+Create timed or incremental trackers with a title and goal and track your progress for a goal you have.

 install with: